-Why Choose Serim’s PINNACLE Tests for Verification of Your Medical Instrument Cleaning
+PINNACLE Cleaning Verification Tests for Medical Instrument Reprocessing

 Regular testing of the mechanical cleaning equipment used to reprocess medical instruments is an essential component of quality assurance programs for hospitals and surgery centers.
-Regular testing verifies that the equipment is functioning properly, identifies any potential deficiencies, and decreases the risk of surgical site infections.
+Daily testing is recommended to confirm that the equipment is functioning properly, identify potential deficiencies, and decrease the risk of surgical site infections.
 See AAMI ST79:2017 for testing guidelines.